Assayyaad/Assayyaad/README.en.md

 > Learning is only available on the website, but practising is also available on the phone.
 >
 > They've recently added "Professional certificates" to their Pro subscription.
->
-> The promotion code `PIDAY23` will start on 14 March until 20 March

 -   <a href="https://www.pntra.com/t/2-468117-294213-213588" target="_blank" rel="sponsored">JavaScript</a>
 -   <a href="https://www.pntra.com/t/2-468138-294213-213588" target="_blank" rel="sponsored">TypeScript</a>